jadhavss22/devTinder/src/README.md

 - Write dummy auth middleware for admin
 - Write dummy auth middleware for all user routes, except user/login
 - Error Handelling using app.use("/",(err,req,res,next)=> if(err){res.status(500).send("Something Went Wrong !!")})

+## 🛢️ Database, Schema & Models 🧩 | 📝 MongoDB, Mongoose🔗
+- Create a cluster on MongoDB official site and create a user(Mongo Atlas)
+- Install mongoose library
+- Connect your application to database "connectionString/ db_name"
+- Call connectDB function and connect database before starting application on 8888.
+- Create a userSchema & user Model
+- Create POST /signup API to add data to db.
+- Push some doscuments through API calls from postman
+- Error Handeling using try, catch